 You stop eating and drinking for 6 hours before the procedure.

 You have a small tube (cannula) put into a vein in the back of your hand.
 You usually have a general anaesthetic .

 Having your treatment

 Your surgeon puts a thin tube into your bladder through the hole at the end of your penis.
 The tube drains your urine.
 It is called a urinary catheter.

 Whole prostate HIFU treatment takes about 3 hours.
-Focal HIFU takes 1 to 2 hours.
+HIFU to a smaller area takes 1 to 2 hours (focal).

 After your treatment

 When you have recovered from the anaesthetic you can go home, usually on the same day.